hotwilson/ship/README.md

 only the changed image should be deployed.
 We don’t want to deploy the entire app when one component changes.

+TODO: Add DevDependencies mocha and supertest to Node sample app.

 Integrated tests are at
 https://github.com/ttrahan-beta/test